-Initial monthly ammonia concentrations from August 2020 to September 2021 have a range of .037 to 1.32 mg/l with an average of 0.45 mg/l.
+Monthly ammonia concentrations from November 2020 to December 2021 had a range of 0.005 to 1.5 mg/l with an average of 0.463 mg/l.

-Results for suspended solids for the same period indicate a range of >2 to 31mg/l with an average of 9.57mg/l.
+Results for suspended solids for the same period indicate a range of 2 to 31mg/l with an average of 4.46 mg/l.

-From an analysis of any monitoring over the past 3 yrs. of the IPC licence environmental monitoring of some of the discharges from this bog, indicate that results were under the ELV for SS and Ammonia and broadly under the trigger levels for COD (Table 3.1).
+From an analysis of any monitoring over the previous 5 yrs., during such time where peat extraction was undertaken each Summer the IPC licence environmental monitoring of some of the discharges from this bog, indicate that results were under the ELV for SS and Ammonia and broadly under the trigger levels for COD (Table 3.1).